-Dr. Kuperman argues that reinforcements could not have arrived in time to save most victims' lives.
-But he only considers U.S. troops sent from the continental U.S.A. as reinforcements, a strangely self-defeating concept for a U.N. peacekeeping force.
-Perhaps the most telling refutation of his view is the fact that over 1000 heavily armed French and Belgian troops flew into Kigali by April 10 to evacuate their own nationals.
+The troops General Dallaire asked for were immediately available.
+Over 1000 heavily armed French and Belgian troops flew into Kigali by April 10 to evacuate their own nationals.
 If they had, instead, been used to reinforce UNAMIR, they might have had a powerful effect in deterring the spread of the genocide.
 An additional 500 Belgian reserves were available in Kenya, and 800 more French troops were stationed in central Africa.
-46 Two hundred and fifty U.S. Special Operations troops stood by in Burundi to assist, if necessary, with the evacuation of U.S. citizens.
-There were also tens of thousands of U.S. troops stationed in Europe, the Persian Gulf, the Indian Ocean, and other places much closer to Rwanda than the continental U.S.A.
+Two hundred and fifty U.S. Special Operations troops stood by in Burundi to assist, if necessary, with the evacuation of U.S. citizens.
+There were also tens of thousands of U.S. troops stationed in Europe, on ships off the East African coast in the Indian Ocean, and other places much closer to Rwanda than the continental U.S.A.